logic-and-learning-lab/Popper/README.md

 type(even,(element,)).
 type(prepend,(element,list,list)).
 ```
-These types are **optional** but can substantially reduce learning times.
+These types are **optional** but can help reduce learning times.

 ### Directions
 Prolog often requires arguments to be ground.
 For instance, when asking Prolog to answer the query:
 ```prolog
 X is 3+K.
 ```